turingschool/front-end-curriculum/projects/complete-me.md

 Now there are many types of tries and one you will hear a lot about is the `binary search trie`.
 It is similar to a linked list the difference being that each child node has a single left and right node attached to it.

+The benefits of something like a `trie` is that it makes dealing with large sets of data easier to handle.

 ## What do you mean by data structure?

 A data structure is just a particular way of organizing data so that it can be accessed and modified efficiently and quickly.
 Up to this point you've used data structures that are built into javascript to manage how your data is accessed and manipulated (Array and Object).